khelz424/Financial-Project/README.md

 VISUAL 1: Summary Report

-This visual presents a summary of the cost of goods sold, gross sales, and profit for each country overall and based off the different products.
+The visuals provided showcase a summary of the cost of goods sold, gross sales, and profit for each country overall and based off the different products.

 VISUAL 1.1: Sum Of COGS By Country

-This visual provides a summary of the sum of cost of goods sold per country.
+I chose a donut chart whcih provides a summary of the sum of cost of goods sold per country.

 VISUAL 1.2: Sum Of Gross Sales, and Sum Of Profit By Country

-This visual provides information about the comparison between the gross sales and profit per country.
+I chose a clustered column chart as the visual which provides information about the comparison between the gross sales and profit per country.

 Snapshot Of Visual: